 In some instances, we've seen Hangman go the extra mile to make this work -- to the tune of holding up nearly 400 pounds on his shoulders.
 Against Flip Gordon, Titan & Dragon Lee at Ring of Honor's Final Battle 2017, Page pulled off an impressive feat of strength.
-In addition to having Titan strapped to his back to apply the Last Rites, Adam also had Flip Gordon hooked to his own chest.
+In addition to having Titan strapped to his back to apply the Dead Eye, Adam also had Flip Gordon hooked to his own chest.
 While he dropped to his knees for his own finishing technique on Titan, Gordon fell victim to a Tombstone piledriver.
 For added punishment, Matt and Nick Jackson fly off of opposite turnbuckles and spike each of Page's victim's heads into the mat, which is a play off of their popular "Indytaker" finishing move.

 Page tells us that he knew that he wanted to make a move like this happen before his career-changing move to Bullet Club.